L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 julia --threads auto ~/path/to/run_an_experiment.jl --num_sub_batches \"$1\" --sub_batch \"$2\"" 2>&1
 ```

+These two files together allow to run an experiment with many workers in parallel.

-The runs.csv files of the subexperiments can easily be merged, eg. by using an executable similar to:
+The experiment results in the runs.csv files of the subexperiments can easily be merged, eg. by using an executable similar to:

 ```sh
 #!/bin/bash